puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 This quest will begin your hands-on introduction to Puppet.
 We'll start by installing the Puppet agent and learning some of the core ideas involved in managing infrastructure with Puppet.
-Once the Puppet agent is installed on a new system, you will use the `puppet resource` and `facter` tools to explore the state of that system.
-Through these tools, you will learn about *resources* and the fundamental units of information Puppet uses to manage a system.
+Once the Puppet agent is installed on a new system, you will use the `puppet resource` tool to explore the state of that system.
+Through this tools, you will learn about *resources*, the basic units Puppet uses to describe and manage a system.

 Ready to get started?
 Run the following command on your Learning VM: